Effects of new physics on the Standard Model parameters and vice versa: Examples in classical physics

 Another example in older physics is the Fresnel drag coefficient, $f=1-1/n^2$, where $n$ is the refraction index of the substance, proposed to explain the negative result of the Arago experiment, the first attempt at measuring the absolute motion of the Earth.
 According to Fresnel, the ether inside a substance is partly dragged when the substance moves with respect to the exterior ether.
 If a transparent substance moves with ‘absolute' velocity $v$, the ether within it moves with absolute velocity $v_\mathrm{drag}=fv$.
 This was, at the time, a satisfactory (phenomenological) solution to the conclusion of the Arago experiment.
 In some sense, this hypothesis could be considered as a `Refined' Maxwell theory, an extension of it.
 Only with the appearance of the alternative theory, the theory of special relativity, it was possible to understand the hypothesis of Fresnel~\cite{peter}.
 Fresnel's $f$ coefficient appears just as an approximation when $v\ll c$.

 Another example of the case studied in Sec.~III is the precession of Mercury orbit.
-At the end of the XIX century, for explaining that anomaly, there was some proposals which assumed modifications of the Newton Gravitation Law which depended on velocity, but each one predicted a value for the anomaly which was below the observed one would depend on velocity, but the results gave always a value for this anomaly below the observed one.
+At the end of XIX century, for explaining that anomaly, there was some proposals which assumed modifications of the Newton Gravitation Law which would depend on velocity, but the results gave always a value for this anomaly below the observed one.
 The theory of general relativity (TGR) also provides for such a modification of the Newton law depending on the velocity, but it gives the correct result.
 That is, it was not enough to propose such a potential depending on the velocity.
 There was only one, that of the TGR.